RichardMinsooGo-ML/7_TF2_Object_Detection_Utils/03_dataset_gen_w_fashion_n_digit_MNIST/README.md

 ## EN>

-This folder have a python file that can generate Object Detection images from MNIST.
+This folder have a python file that can generate Object Detection images from fashion MNIST + MNIST.
 Unzip files at mnist folder.

 1) training sets : 1000 EA